 MINNEAPOLIS, MINNESOTA -- I am a former Kohl's associate at a location in Minneapolis, MN and I am here to tell you how horrible customers can be.
 To all you pigs out there, please do not urinate and crap in the fitting rooms and wipe yourself with merchandise.
 The fitting rooms are not bathrooms and it was not pleasant when I had to clean up your mess.
 Parents, the toy department is not a daycare center.
 Do not leave your kids in toys to rip everything open while you go off and shop in another department.
 Have control of your kids instead of letting them run wild throughout the store like its a playground.

 Also, when a return is being made in which you earned or used Kohl's Cash, then that Kohl's Cash is deducted from the return amount.
 Just thought I'd shed some light on a few things.
 So glad I work for TJ Maxx now.
-Its a much better company to work for and the customers are not as rude and inconsiderate.
+It's a much better company to work for and the customers are not as rude and inconsiderate.

+Never get a Kohl's charge!
 It looks like it maybe a good deal when they offer you a 30% discount for signing up for Kohl's charge.
 However, the interest is very high (24.99%) and they turn you over to a collection agency immediately that can't be good for your credit score.

 I am a Kohl's charge owner.
 I have been in a dispute with them about my charges for more than 3 months now.
 I got charged on Koh'ls charge and paid it off in full according to the receipt that came from a Kohl's cash register.
 I have been receiving bills ever since that were much more than $0.
 The first one was even higher than my credit limit.
 I tried to reason with the customer service people.
 No luck.
 They were not helpful and probably are trained to extort extra money for Kohl's because as far as I know their stores are not very busy.
 Finally I filed a complaint with C F P Bureau.
 I hope it will finally get resolved.